 Angelina Nyajima Simon Jial is the Founder and Executive Director of Hope Restoration South Sudan.
 Hope Restoration is a Women-Rights organization it was formed on 23 March 2010 in Unity State.
 It advocates for the rights of women and children including ending gender-based violence and early child marriage; keeping girls in school; improving women’s standard of living; investing in food security and livelihoods; empowering women to be peacebuilders.
 Angelina has chaired the National NGO Forum for two terms and represents national NGOs on the UN Humanitarian Country Team (HCT) in South Sudan.
 She is a member of the National Education Council; Strategic Advisory Group for the Protection Cluster Member; and the GBV Cluster in South Sudan.
 She was in New York to address Security Council on 8 of March 2019 on the issues of SGBV in South Sudan and lack of accountability particularly the Bentiu incident where over 150 women and Girls were raped during food distribution and most especially when going to collect firewood.

-Born January 9, 1974, in the Democratic Republic of Congo, trained as a Building Engineer, he quickly became famous in sociopolitical activism since the University!
+Danny Singoma, Adminstrator of PRODDES Network and Director General of CENADEP Born January 9, 1974, in the Democratic Republic of Congo, trained as a Building Engineer, he quickly became famous in sociopolitical activism since the University!
 Anti-globalization activist, Danny SINGOMA, married and father of two, is a committed actor of Congolese civil society who has campaigned for the realization of the Congolese Social Forum and is a stakeholder of the African Social Forum Council.
 Currently Director of a large Congolese NGO, CENADEP (www.cenadepasbl.org), he is the Managing Director of the PRODDES Network and Administrator of the House of Laïcité of Kinshasa.
 He represents Congolese CSOs at LD Watch and A4EP.
+Danny SINGOMA dedicates his fight for the social and economic rights of urban and rural communities, marginalized by policies that do not allow them to enjoy the dividends of the exploitation of natural resources of the DRC.

-Mr. Fareed has been engaged in the humanitarian sector since the 2005 disastrous earth quake in Pakistan.
+FAREED ULLAH, Chairman of Participatory Rural Development Society (PRDS) (A National NGO in Pakistan Working for Humanitarian Relief and Development) Mr. Fareed has been engaged in the humanitarian sector since the 2005 disastrous earth quake in Pakistan.
 While responding to humanitarian needs of locals affected from the earth quake, he started his career as a Civil Engineer from a National Humanitarian Organization.
 Later on, he Joined UNDP in earth quake response where he worked in the project for 3 years.
 Upon the completion of UNDP assignment in 2009, he joined PRDS a national organization (in consultative status with UNECOSOC) working for the humanitarian relief and sustainable development.
 After his 4 years services with PRDS, Mr. Fareed was given a leading role to represent PRDS in capacity of the Executive Director.
 Currently, he is playing his role as a chairman of the PRDS.
 Mr. Fareed is a strong believer of networking and the value of collective voices, currently playing an active role in various networks i.e. National Humanitarian Network of Pakistan, Social Accountability Network of Pakistan.
 He is amongst the active member of NHN and currently Leading the KP and FATA chapter as Provincial Chair.

 Email address: [email protected]